📑 Table of contents

 OpenRouter Free Tier

-• Cerebras: Ultra-fast inference with free tier
+• Cerebras: ultra-fast inference with a free tier

 • SambaNova: Llama models with limited free access

-• HuggingFace: Free inference (slow but free)
+• HuggingFace: models in free inference (slow but free)

-For an Autonomous AI Agent (e.g., OpenClaw)
+For an autonomous AI agent (like OpenClaw)

-Top Choice: Claude Sonnet 4
+Top choice: Claude Sonnet 4

 default_model: anthropic/claude-sonnet-4